Dennis-Shih/Requirements/README.md

 Changes can be easily reverted

-Allows setting different priorities on tasks
+Allows setting priorities on tasks

 ## Installation